-Sandra Milligan has been teaching biology full-time at NIC since 2003.
-Her early scientific training was in neuroscience but she is now a “generalist”, a naturalist and a life-long learner.
-Her life is seamless, as work and hobbies flow together and support each other.
+Sandra has been teaching biology full-time at NIC since 2003.
+Her three degrees are in the fields of toxicology and neuroscience, but she is now a “generalist,” naturalist and life-long learner.

-Sandra brings much of the outside community and nature into the classroom, in the form of stories but also in the form of real, moving, living organisms.
-Wherever possible, classroom topics are related to daily events that happen in our bodies, brains, communities and in the world.
-Students are provided active learning opportunities to connect concepts to their interests and to see how the concepts may be applied in future careers.
+Sandra also brings the outside community and nature into the classroom, with classroom topics focused on the daily events happening in our bodies, brains, communities and world so that students can connect concepts to their interests and future careers.